cloudwatt/applications/bundle-trusty-wordpress/README_EN.md

 ## So watt ?

-Ce tutoriel a pour but d'accélerer votre démarrage.
-A ce stade vous êtes maître(sse) à bord.
+The goal of this tutorial is to accelarate your start.
+At this point you are the master of the stack.

-Vous avez un point d'entrée sur votre machine virtuelle en ssh via l'IP flottante exposée et votre clé privée (utilisateur `cloud` par défaut).
+You have a SSH access point on your virtual machine thru the flotting IP and your private keypair (default user name `cloud`).

-Les chemins intéressants sur votre machine :
+The interesting entry access points are:

-- `/usr/share/wordpress` : Répertoire d'installation de WordPress.
+- `/usr/share/wordpress` : Wordpress installation repository
-- `/var/lib/wordpress/wp-content` : Répertoire de données spécifiques à votre instance Wordpress (thèmes, médias, ...).
+- `/var/lib/wordpress/wp-content` : Repository of the specific data of your Wordpress instance (themes, media, ...)
-- `/etc/wordpress/config-default.php` : Fichier de configuration de WordPress, dans lequel se trouve le mot de passe du user MySQL, généré pendant l'installation.
+- `/etc/wordpress/config-default.php` : Wordpress configuration file, in which you can find the password of the MySQL user that has been generated buring the installation.

 -----
 Have fun.
 Hack in peace.